tobigithub/RecentWork/index.md

 ## How to Speed up QCEIMS
 ### QC method
-1. Multiple time step integrator break down GFN-xTB Hamiltonian into fast and slow part
+1. Multiple time step integrator

+  **Plan:** break down GFN-xTB Hamiltonian into fast and slow part

  This is a challenging but doable part for me.
 To solve this problem, I need better understand on quantum chemistry and molecular dynamics.
 Also, since Lee-Ping is the expert in this field,